 Elvis is everywhere in the visitor’s center for Holladay Distillery.
-Ceramic decanters bearing the King’s likeness neatly line the built-in shelves of the old brick farmhouse, constructed by a Weston family who grew burley tobacco in the fields out front.
+Ceramic decanters bearing the King’s likeness neatly line the built-in shelves of the old brick farmhouse, constructed by a Weston family who grew burley tobacco in the fields out front and made whiskey in a bourbon distillery around back.

 It’s been forty years since the market for these kitschy whiskey vessels reached its zenith, giving a little distillery from small-town Missouri a national footprint.
 Elvis has left, but in the ensuing years, the company’s McCormick brands became staples at bars across the country.